javascriptures/catspotting-frontend/README.md

 - Run npm i to install all dependencies
 - Run ‘npm run start’ to open the app in browser
 - Code away!
 If you wish to add a new feature to the currently existing application [submit an issue](https://github.com/javascriptures/catspotting-frontend/issues) detailing your changes

-## Challenges, Bugs and Fixes

-- Originally we were storing tokens in localstorage, but that was not working well for us.
-Asha Misra pointed us in the direction of useContext and Jennifer Meade helped us implement that.
-Currently tokens are stored in UserContext and persist through the entire app!
-- App is not optimized for mobile
-- Redirect on signup goes to wrong route - should be /token/obtain/ not api/token/obtain/
-- Cannot make/edit/delete comments (hasn't been built yet)
-- Comments do not display username (need to fix models in backend or add additional fetches to front)
-- Signin button only works on click and not on enter

 ## Sources